Interview with Canon Winfred Douglas’ Widow - Ann Douglas

 1979 Bell Tower rebuilt by Army Corps of Engineers.
 Designation of Historic District.

 1980?
-Property ownership changed to state Douglas heirs to own upper campus and Transfiguration to own lower campus.
+Property ownership changed to state Douglas heirs own upper campus and Church of the Transfiguration own the lower campus.

 1982 Upper campus deeded to Diocese.